NeoFahrenheit/streamlink_looper/README.md

  - The app uses too much CPU.
 Optimization is needed.
  - Reported download speed is inconsistent.
- - Sometimes when a stream is checked, the app lags a bit causing the timer for freeze for one or two seconds and causing problems with the formatting of text strings to the log.
+ - When a stream is checked, the app lags a bit for one or two seconds causing problems with the download information being displayed.

 ## TODO